h-milz/giac_history/README.md

 * Even if I accept a Giac/Xcas fork just for my own purposes, I seem to be unable to compile the package on Ubuntu 22.04 LTS which is my main working platform.
 Regardless of the configure settings or the GCC/GXX standard, the compiler eventually throws fatal errors that I am not willing to troubleshoot, also because the Giac/Xcas source code is very sparsely documented.
 A shared library overwriting the GNU readline functions add\_history() and using\_history() was a much simpler and straightforward solution.

-* the use case is a small handheld CAS device using the GiantBoard module <https://www.crowdsupply.com/groboards/giant-board> from Groboard and the Keyboard Featherwing gadget <https://www.solder.party/docs/keyboard-featherwing/> from Solder Party.
+The use case is a small handheld CAS device using the GiantBoard module <https://www.crowdsupply.com/groboards/giant-board> from Groboard and the Keyboard Featherwing gadget <https://www.solder.party/docs/keyboard-featherwing/> from Solder Party.
 The OS is the armhf version of Debian Buster for now.
 Sadly, both parts are out of production and/or unsupported but they were still lying around collecting dust.
 Boy did I have to reverse engineer stuff.